CSCfi/csc-user-guide/docs/support/tutorials/gis/gdal_cloud.md

 [allas_project1]
 AWS_ACCESS_KEY_ID=xxx
 AWS_SECRET_ACCESS_KEY=yyy
-AWS_DEFAULT_REGION = regionOne
+AWS_DEFAULT_REGION=regionOne
 ```

 The end-point URL is not needed for Amazon S3, but is needed for other services.
 Unfortunately it can not be given via `credentials` file, but needs to be given to GDAL as environment variable.
 For example to set Allas end-point: Windows command shell: `set AWS_S3_ENDPOINT=a3s.fi` or Linux/Max: `export AWS_S3_ENDPOINT=a3s.fi`

 #### S3 connection set up for Allas

-If you are using also CSC supercomputers, then the easiest option to set up Allas connection details, is to use [`allas-conf` command](../../../data/Allas/using_allas/s3_client.md#configuring-s3-connection-in-supercomputers) in CSC supercomputers:
+If you are using also CSC supercomputers, then the easiest option to set up Allas connection details, is to use [allas-conf command](../../../data/Allas/using_allas/s3_client.md#configuring-s3-connection-in-supercomputers) in CSC supercomputers:

 ```
 module load allas